Students

 Dalya Manatova is using data science to quantify the dynamics of online trust with a particular focus on ecrime.

-As a committee member, working with Viktor Zhang on design of authentication.
+Working with Viktor Zhang on design of authentication.
 He is primarily in HCI/d.

-As a committee member, working with William Smeal, a Fulbright Scholar in Bulgaria and expert in Cyrillic languages and culture, on phishing resilience.
+Working with William Smeal, a Fulbright Scholar in Bulgaria and expert in Cyrillic languages and culture, on phishing resilience.

 Alumni